-- Use cards with 4 GB or more of free space. - Images may not be captured correctly if the battery runs out during image processing while you are shooting in RAW burst mode with a slow-writing card and low battery. - Display pauses when you press the shutter button halfway. - Camera shake or subject motion may cause image distortion. - ISO Auto is used when shooting in < P>, < Tv>, or < Av > mode. - Shutter speeds slower than 1/30 sec. are not available in < Tv>, < M>, or < Fv > mode. - Approx. 32.3 megapixels (6960×4640) are used in shooting. - Images are captured using the electronic shutter.
-Before shooting, consider checking the [Electronic] precautions (2). - To view images in rolls on a computer, either extract them or use the EOS application Digital Photo Professional. - Set [n: RAW burst mode] to [Disable] if you will connect the camera to a computer and use the EOS application EOS Utility.
+- Use cards with 4 GB or more of free space. - Images may not be captured correctly if the battery runs out during image processing while you are shooting in RAW burst mode with a slow-writing card and low battery. - Display pauses when you press the shutter button halfway. - Camera shake or subject motion may cause image distortion. - ISO Auto is used when shooting in , <Tv>, or <Av> mode. - Shutter speeds slower than 1/30 sec. are not available in <Fv>, <Tv>, or <M> mode - The camera shoots with 24 megapixels (6000×4000). - Images are captured using the electronic shutter.
+Before shooting, consider checking "Shutter Mode" ( - To view images in rolls on a computer, either extract them or use the EOS software Digital Photo Professional. - Set [: RAW burst mode] to [Disable] if you will connect the camera to a computer and use the EOS software EOS Utility.
 Setting it to [Enable] will prevent the camera from communicating with the computer. - Maximum burst may be lower under low light. - In RAW burst mode, the aperture value will change if you zoom while pressing the shutter button halfway or completely with zoom lenses that have variable maximum aperture.
-To maintain the same exposure in < M > mode, consider shooting with ISO Auto. - In RAW burst mode, even with zoom lenses that do not have variable maximum aperture, exposure may change if you zoom while pressing the shutter button halfway or completely.
-For details, refer to the Canon website (2). - There may be a delay before subsequent shooting in RAW burst mode is possible, depending on shooting conditions, the type of memory card, and the number of shots taken continuously.
+To maintain the same exposure in <M> mode, consider shooting with ISO Auto. - In RAW burst mode, even with zoom lenses that do not have variable maximum aperture, exposure may change if you zoom while pressing the shutter button halfway or completely.
+For details, refer to the Canon website (@). - There may be a delay before subsequent shooting in RAW burst mode is possible, depending on shooting conditions, the type of memory card, and the number of shots taken continuously.
 Writing will finish faster on cards with a fast write speed.

 - RAW images captured are saved in a single file (roll).
-These files have a .CR3 file extension. - Picture Style, white balance, and Auto Lighting Optimizer settings configured for the first shot also apply to the next shots. - The camera does not beep as you are shooting. - [A RAW burst mode] reverts to [Disable] when the power switch is set to OFF >.
+These files have a .CR3 file extension. - Picture Style, white balance, and Auto Lighting Optimizer settings configured for the first shot also apply to the next shots. - The camera does not beep as you are shooting. - [A]: RAW burst mode] reverts to [Disable] when the power switch is set to OFF>.